 "Mommy says they aren't real, do you believe in angels?"
 Jonas asked his uncle with serious eyes that reminded his uncle so much of his deceased younger brother it made his stomach clench in pain.

-"No Jonas, I don't believe they exist," he told his nephew firmly before patting him awkwardly on his little shoulder and then stood up and looked at the boy's mother.
+"No Jonas, I don't believe they exist," he told his nephew firmly before patting him awkwardly on his little shoulder.
+As he stood up he shot a glance at the boy's mother.

 The two of them shared a look that clearly said they were both in the dark about where this odd behavior was coming from.